systematic-magic/AgingPMCtest/research_papers_html.rst

 |
-.. _correspondece_research_papers:
+.. _correspondece_html_research_papers:

-3. Correspondence
+4. Correspondence
 -----------------

-3.1.
-Check that correspondence section has a title “CORRESPONDING AUTHORS” (ALL CAPS)
+4.1.
+Check that correspondence section has a title “CORRESPONDING AUTHORS” for more than one author or “CORRESPONDING AUTHOR” for one author (ALL CAPS).

-3.2.
+4.2.
 Check that correspondence section has one or more Author + Email address pairs.
 Occasionally an Author can have 2 or more emails.

-3.3.
-Check that Author FullName line does not have any puncutation marks at the end.
+4.3.
+Check that author’s name does not have any punctuation marks at the end.

-3.4.
-Check that email line is located below the Author FullName nad does not have any punctuation marks at the end.
+4.4.
+Check that email line is located below the author’s name and does not have any punctuation marks at the end.

-3.5.
+4.5.
 Check that multiple Author + Email pairs are divided by a blank line.

 .. image:: /_static/corr_format.png
    :alt: Correspondence format

-3.6.
-Check that Author FullName does NOT contain titles and/or degrees (e.g. Dr., Ph.D., M.D., etc.)
+4.6.
+Check that author’s name does NOT contain titles and/or degrees (e.g. Dr., Ph.D., M.D., etc.).

-3.7.
-Check that email address is hyperlinked
+4.7.
+Check that email address is hyperlinked.

-3.8.
-Check that Author FullName matches corresponding name in the author list (including the middle initials if any)
+4.8.
+Check that author’s name completely matches corresponding name in the author list (including the middle initials if any).

 .. image:: /_static/corr_auth_mtch.png
    :alt: Correspondence author match